UsamaAkram012/online-bus-ticket-reservation-system/README.md

  - Local Server for hosting (Apache Tomcat)

 ## How to use and opearte?
-- Files for this application are under processing will be uploaded soon with the procedure to run it.
+- Files for this application are under uploading process.